Millions in need of help as a food crisis spans across the globeLast Update：2023/03/23

 You can help make a difference

 The situation may look bleak, but we can work together to turn the tide.
-With decades of experience in relief responses, and long-term partnerships with the World Food Programme and other local organisations, World Vision is capable of efficiently bringing food to the hands of those in need.
+With decades of experience in relief responses, and long-term partnerships with the WFP and other local organisations, World Vision is capable of efficiently bringing food to the hands of those in need.
 But we need your participation.

-By pooling the donations raised worldwide, last year World Vision was able to partner with WFP to reach 11.5 million people with food and cash assistance.
+By pooling the donations raised worldwide, World Vision was able to partner with WFP to reach 10.96 million people with food and cash assistance last year.
 We also provided supplementary feeding for over 684,000 children under five and 173,000 pregnant and lactating women.
 Moreover, over 90,000 children with wasting received treatment and 89% of them made a full recovery.
 This year, we will continue to do the following:

 - Distribute emergency food and cash assistance* to affected families